The course is part of these learning paths

 Even with an automated deployment, you’d still need to verify the integrity of the software being deployed.
 You could do this by running an automated checksum comparison against each package as it’s installed.
 You could also run an automated code analysis tool to check for security flaws.

 Now let’s move on to logging.
 To be compliant, every step in the payment-processing environment has to be monitored and recorded.
 All instance activity and all user activity must be logged.
 Stackdriver Logging is a great service for collecting logs.
-It’s outside of the payment-processing environment, though, so you need to take special care when sending your logs to it.
+You can record network traffic to and from your instances by enabling VPC Flow Logs on each subnet in your VPC.

 By the way, you might think that we need to assign a service account to the instances so they can write logs to Stackdriver, but the default service account for VM instances already grants write access to Stackdriver, so you don’t need to configure that yourself.